Sleep Diagnostic Center

 Regional SoutheastHEALTH Sleep Centers

-For your convenience, SoutheastHEALTH also operates sleep centers in Dexter, Doniphan and Ellington, Missouri.
+For your convenience, SoutheastHEALTH also operates sleep centers in Dexter and Doniphan, Missouri.
 Labs are staffed by registered sleep technicians and registered respiratory therapists.
 For more information, call 1-866-444-5674.

 Southeast Health Center of Stoddard County Sleep Lab

 The Sleep Lab at Southeast Health Center of Stoddard County offers patients sleep studies in a convenient location, close to home.

 For More Information

 Call the Southeast Health Center of Stoddard County Sleep Lab at 573-624-5566.

 - Sleep studies are performed at night and interpreted by neurologists and pulmonologists experience in the diagnosis and treatment of sleep disorders)